nuxt/framework/docs/content/3.api/1.composables/use-head.md

+---
+description:  useHead customizes the head properties of individual pages of your Nuxt app.
+---

 # `useHead`

 Nuxt provides the `useHead` composable to add and customize the head properties of individual pages of your Nuxt app.
 It uses [@vueuse/head](https://github.com/vueuse/head) under the hood.